-Peter Davison is great to watch as the Doctor in this story.
+Peter Davison is great to watch as the Fifth Doctor in this story.
 I enjoyed his scenes with Nyssa and it’s clear he gets to enjoy spending more time with Sarah as Nyssa in ‘Doctor Who’, since she’s his favourite companion.
-I love the comedic moments he has with Nyssa when they are in Amsterdam.
+I love the comedic moments he has with Nyssa when they’re in Amsterdam.

-I also enjoyed it when Peter’s Doctor gradually unravels the mystery about what’s going on Gallifrey, before he discovers it is Omega.
-I liked it when he confronts Omega and there’s a moment I like when the Doctor tries to get into the computer room, till he eventually uses the presidential codes.
+I also enjoyed it when Peter’s Doctor gradually unravels the mystery about what’s going on Gallifrey, before he discovers it’s Omega.
+I liked it when he confronts Omega and there’s a moment I liked where the Doctor tries to get into the computer room before he soon uses the presidential codes.

-By the end of the story, Tegan is reunited with the Doctor and Nyssa having defeated Omega.
+By the end of the story, Tegan is reunited with the Fifth Doctor and Nyssa, having defeated Omega.
 The Doctor and Nyssa are glad to see Tegan again.
 Tegan tells them she got the sack.
 Nyssa’s pleased but the Doctor is put out.
 He’s unsure having Tegan back is a great thing.
-Ah well, he’ll just have to cope.
+Ah well, he’ll just have to lump it. 😀

-‘Arc of Infinity’ is one of my favourite ‘Doctor Who’ stories and it is a great one for Nyssa, played by Sarah Sutton.
+‘Arc of Infinity’ is one of my favourite ‘Doctor Who’ stories and it’s a great one for Nyssa, played by Sarah Sutton.
 I liked that this story was set in Amsterdam and on Gallifrey, as well as featuring the return of Omega.
-This is a ‘Doctor Who’ story that I’m very fond of and will always cherish in years to come!
+This is a ‘Doctor Who’ story that I’m very fond of and will always cherish in the years to come!

 The ‘Time-Flight’/’Arc of Infinity’ DVD box-set is a favourite of mine!
-‘Arc of Infinity’ is better than ‘Time-Flight’, but both kept me entertained especially with Nyssa in them.
-I highly recommend this DVD box-set to add to your collection, even if you find the stories are very poorly rated by the fans.
+‘Arc of Infinity’ is better than ‘Time-Flight’, but both kept me entertained, especially with Nyssa in them.
+I highly recommend this DVD box-set to add to your collection, even if you find the stories are rather poorly rated by the fans.

 ‘Arc of Infinity’ rating – 10/10